 |Underfloor Heating||Not Suitable|

-Get high contrast grains and exotic textures from our Brimham Tropical Acacia 122 x 18mm (product code SA1060).
-Each ABC grade of Acacia is milled to a thickness of 18mm, proving highly durable and tremendously attractive.
+Get high contrast grains and exotic textures from our Brimham Tropical Acacia 122 x 18mm.
+Each ABC graded plank of Acacia is milled to a thickness of 18mm, proving highly durable and tremendously attractive wood.
 Suited to areas of moderate-to-high footfall, each board will exhibit a wide range of colour variations, intricate knots, and unique blemishes, preventing minor scuffs and scratches from appearing noticeable.
 For additional protection and an elegant sheen to match, up to 7 layers of lacquer are applied to the surface of this flooring.
 Not only does this make for an affluent aesthetic, the lacquer finish also reduces the overall maintenance required to keep the boards looking their best.
 Accidental spills and splashes won’t seep into the wood, and can be pacified with a damp mop or cloth.

 Each board comes in random lengths ranging from 300mm – 1200mm, and have an accompanying width of 122mm.
 Utilising a single strip design, this choice of flooring achieves a perfect balance of uniformity and spontaneity, exhibiting a multitude of natural properties.
 One of the most impressive features of this product is its ease of fitting.
 A ‘tongue and groove’ installation system is cut into the centre of each board, allowing for adjoining planks to fit together.
 This process, known as floating, is highly secure, proving stable underfoot without the necessity of additional nails and adhesives.
 Because of this, this type of flooring has remained a popular choice amongst DIY enthusiasts.